hkoba/app-perlminlint/README.md

 your perl script.
 Also you can run perlminlint manually by hitting `<F5>`.
-If your script has an error, cursor will jump to the position. perl-minlint-mode supports
+If your script has an error, cursor will jump to the position.

+perl-minlint-mode supports
 [tramp mode](http://www.emacswiki.org/emacs/TrampMode), so
-you can safely lint remote files too if you installed perlminlint to remote host.
+you can safely lint remote files too if you install perlminlint on your remote hosts.

 ### Vim